dorbenit/nextgen-tennis-prediction/README.md

 ## Notebooks
 All data exploration, cleaning, and preliminary analysis steps are documented in Jupyter notebooks for clarity and reproducibility.

-You can browse them in the notebooks/ directory.
+You can browse them in the colab_notebooks/ directory.
 These notebooks provide an interactive view of how the datasets were prepared, cleaned, and analyzed step by step.

-⚡ Tip: You can also open them directly in Google Colab for a quick interactive run in the cloud — no local setup required.
+ Tip: You can also open them directly in Google Colab for a quick interactive run in the cloud — no local setup required.

 ##  Next Steps
+-Challenger Data Preparation: Clean and preprocess Challenger-level match data to make it suitable for modeling.

+-Feature Engineering: Design features that capture early-career performance trends over time (e.g. win rates, age, ranking progression).

-- Join Challenger-level data with Grand Slam outcomes to generate binary labels.
+-Label Integration: Join Challenger data with Grand Slam results to assign binary labels indicating whether a player eventually reached a Grand Slam semi-final.

-- Design and implement feature engineering to capture performance trends over time.
-- Train and evaluate classification models to predict long-term success.
+-Model Development: Train and evaluate classification models to predict long-term success based on early indicators.

 ##  Tech Stack
 Python · Pandas · NumPy · Git